TT Superbikes Real Road Racing: Legacy

 TT Superbikes Real Road Racing has received two sequels, with both of them also being exclusive to the PlayStation 2.
 TT Superbikes Real Road Racing Championship was the first, coming out on 7 March 2008 in Europe.
 A North American version again adding the "Suzuki" brand was released the following year on 5 March.
 This game was also released on the PlayStation Store, being published on 4 September 2012.
 This was again exclusive to the North American Store, and was only playable on the PlayStation 3.

-The third and final game in the series, called TT Superbikes Legends was released a few months after Championship, coming out in Europe on 28 November 2008.
+The third and final game in the series, titled TT Superbikes Legends, was released a few months after Championship, coming out in Europe on 28 November 2008.
 Unlike the other two games, this version was not released for other regions.